 Students, faculty, or staff may report to law enforcement in connection with the same behavior that forms the basis of Prohibited Conduct under this Sexual Misconduct Policy.
-Where a Complainant or another person with knowledge of possible Prohibited Conduct has reported to law enforcement, Morehouse will fulfill its responsibility under Title IX to take prompt and appropriate action to provide protection and resources to the Complainant and Respondent to the extent permitted by law or Policy.
+Where a Complainant or another person with knowledge of possible Prohibited Conduct has reported to law enforcement, Morehouse will fulfill its responsibility under Title IX to take prompt and appropriate action to provide protection and resources to the Complainant and Respondent as appropriate under College policy or applicable law.

-A report to law enforcement will not change the College's obligation to investigate the matter potentially.
-Still, it may briefly delay the timing of the investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct.
+A report to law enforcement will not change the College's obligation to investigate the matter at an appropriate time.
+However, it may briefly delay the timing of the investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct.